plyszczarz/Portfolio/Wrocław University of Science and Technology /Bin_picking_robotic_project/README.md

 FOLDER NAME * --- Robotic_project

 Overview:
 This directory contains a documentation of team project which was also a subject of my Bachelor degree thesis.
 Project refers to Bin-picking problem.
-Several vision system were testet, including Photoneo and UR3 camera component.
+Several vision system were tested, including Photoneo and UR3 camera component.
 Project was developed on Doosan co-bot.

 Please find attached pdf with documentation and thesis.